sag-gov-integration-unit/webmethods-container-deployments/docker/apiportal/README.md

 Requirement:

 1) Run all commands from this directory (due to volumes path mapping)
-2) Make sure you save in this current directory valid licenses:
+2) Make sure you save a valid licenses in "licensing" directory:
- - for "Api Portal", and name the file as "apiportal-licenseKey.xml"
+ - for "Api Portal", and name the file as "./licensing/apiportal-licenseKey.xml"

 ## webMethods Major Versions